plesk/wordpress-aws-scaler/README.md

 You can run the create command over and over again - it won't destroy anything.
 The script always checks what already exists and creates only what is missing.

+# Scale manually to a given number of EC2 instances

+The whole stack is designed for auto-scaling, so whenever your existing instance will exceed 70% CPU load for some minutes, the auto-scaler will add more instances on-the-fly.
+However, if you want to scale up or down manually - like in the car - you can specify the exact number of instances that should be running.

+Change amount of EC2 instances to 5:

+    $ sh manage-wordpress.sh update scale pleskwp 5

 # Redeploy the EC2 instances only with the latest WordPress docker image containing your site

     $ sh manage-wordpress.sh update